-2. You can learn more about your users behaviour
+2. You can learn more about your user’s behavior

 The way users interact with your site is everything.

-It’s the closest you’ll get to reading your prospects’ minds.
+It’s the closest you’ll get to read your prospects’ minds.

 It tells you what they’re looking for, what they respond to best, and what turns them off.